agrimasharma00-code/next_word_prediction_app/README.md

 - The app expects all model files to stay in the project root.
 - Use `streamlit run app.py` instead of `python app.py`.

-## Deploy on Streamlit Cloud

-1. Push this repo to GitHub.
-2. Go to Streamlit Community Cloud and create a new app.
-3. Select this repository.
-4. Set the main file path to `app.py`.
-5. Deploy.

-Streamlit will give you a public app URL after deployment.